-To apply for the EC SISI grant, please submit a complete application to the Center for International Education, 223 Hood House.
-This application consists of:
+To apply for the EC SISI grant, please submit a complete application to the Center for International Education and Global Engagement, 223 Hood House.
+This application consists of the following seven components:

 □ The completed Emeriti Council Student International Service Grant Application Form (open form).

-□ A written description of the project (maximum four pages) that specifically addresses each of the 7 points listed under Grant Criteria.
+□ A written description of the project (maximum four pages) that one-by-one addresses each of the six Grant Criteria.

 □ Faculty Advisor(s) letter of support.

-□ Background information that would inform the UNH Emeriti Council about your organization’s mission, goals and history.
+□ Background information that would inform the UNH Emeriti Council about your group’s mission, goals and history.

-□ Additional accompanying materials such as: history/description of local partner organizations/sponsors, previous service projects at this location, and other relevant supporting documents.
+□ Additional accompanying materials such as: history/description of local partner organizations/sponsors, previous service projects at this location, and other relevant supporting documents (max. four pages).